Big City Dining, Rural Hospitality

 Born in Vancouver, and raised in White Rock (a small beach town on the west coast) I grew up in a tight knit family where creativity, gardening, and eating are heavily encouraged and enjoyed.
 I’ve always recognized the importance of family, and how food can bring people together.

 Although my education lies in English Literature, Journalism Arts and Marketing, my underlying desires have always been in entertainment.
 And what’s more entertaining than running a restaurant and ensuring that each night is an experience our guests will remember.

 I started my education in English Literature at UBC, and after two years, moved to Calgary to pursue Journalism Arts – all the while working in a variety of restaurants – from family owned and operated pubs, to national restaurant chains, to world acclaimed nightclubs.
 Upon the completion of my education, I moved back to Vancouver to continue a graphic design position with a national rock and roll magazine, while beginning my marketing and journalism career at a health and fitness publication.
 Over the next five years, I worked my way from office manager, to managing editor, to executive assistant to the head of the marketing department for the global Sports Nutrition brand.

-After a dedicated five years in the health and fitness industry, and garnering a wealth of knowledge and experience, I opted to resign from my position and, on a whim, elope in Las Vegas with Garrett and move to Calgary to start a family (which currently consists of a cat named Noodles and a dog named Bubba Beans.)
-Since my move, and my marriage to Garrett, the notion of opening a restaurant in Shaunavon, SK is something that satisfies both our passions within a tight knit community that we have both been raised to appreciate.
+After a dedicated five years in the health and fitness industry, and garnering a wealth of knowledge and experience, I opted to resign from my position and, on a whim, elope in Las Vegas with Garrett, move to small town Saskatchewan.
+The notion of opening a restaurant in Shaunavon, SK is something that satisfies both our passions within a tight knit community that we have both been raised to appreciate.